iotcubedev/mozjs/layout/tools/reftest/README.txt

 Running Tests
 =============

-(If you're not using a DEBUG build, first set browser.dom.window.dump.enabled to true (in about:config, in the profile you'll be using to run the tests).
+(If you're not using a DEBUG build, first set browser.dom.window.dump.enabled, devtools.console.stdout.chrome and devtools.console.stdout.content to true (in about:config, in the profile you'll be using to run the tests).
 Create the option as a new boolean if it doesn't exist already.
 If you skip this step you won't get any output in the terminal.)